Background To The Bible

 The Gospel of Luke

-Written by Luke, a travelling companion of Paul, this book emphasises the humanity of Jesus, as well as his compassion for "outsiders".
+Written by Luke, a medical doctor and travelling companion of Paul, this book emphasises the humanity of Jesus, as well as his compassion for "outsiders".

 The Gospel of John